 PTSD: National Center for PTSD

-We offer free expert consultation, education, and resources to VA and non-VA (community-based) health care professionals treating Veterans.
+The Department of Veterans Affairs, National Center for Posttraumatic Stress Disorder's PTSD Consultation Program offers free expert consultation, education, and resources to VA and non-VA (community-based) providers treating Veterans.

 Providers: you can ask us anything on treating Veterans with PTSD.